BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 `oc rsh hello-world-nginx-599d5d8898-6q67s curl -v telnet://10.97.41.145:3306`

 You should see the curl command running but no response is returning.
-Great! our network policy is now working.
+Great!
+Our network policy is now working.

 ## ACS Network Graph